minhajuddin/taskr/README.md

  - allow users to configure priority rules
  - allow users to configure :tag rules
  - allow users to configure :tag transforms
+ - add reminders?
+(When a task is added to the tray, it can probably look at the estimate and remind you if you have finished it)

 ##Author
   Created by Khaja Minhajuddin: minhajuddin (at) cosmicvent (dot) com